code42/developer.code42.com/README.md

 ./build.sh
 ```

-Once built, the site can be run locally using a local web server serving the current working directory, such as python's built in http module:
+Once built, the site can be run locally using a local web server serving the current working directory, such as python's built-in http module:

 ```bash
 python -m http.server 1337